 What is the meaning of QE1, QE2, QE3, QE4?
 What does it stands for and means in Finance, Money, Economics, Banking?
 What is the difference between QE1 and QE2 and QE3 and QE4?Meaning of QEX?
 What is QEX?
 What does QEX mean?
 What does QEX acronym stands for?
 What is the definition of QEX?Quite basically QEX stands for Quantitative Easing and the number tells the specific Quantitative Easing round/phase in question.
 The American Federal Reserve can stimulate the economy using any number of tools.
 Quantitative easing (QE1, QE2, QE3, QE4, QEX...) is one of them.The Federal Reserve can lower the interest rate.
 If the rate is lower, then banks will be more eager to lend money to other banks.
 If the rate is zero or .25% above zero then it is time to dig a little deeper into the tool box.
 Meaning of QE1?
 What is QE1?
 What does QE1 mean?QE1 stands for Quantitative Easing round/phase 1.
 The Wall Street Bailout.
 The stock market is falling.
 Sometime during the summer and early fall of 2008 the free hand of the market got burned.
 It stuck its hand into "complicated financial instruments that only a few people in the world understand" and got badly burned.
 The US Central Bank rushed in with socialized burn cream and handed its money to those in need (arguably, no doubt).Meaning of QE2?
 What is QE2?
 What does QE2 mean?QE2 stands for Quantitative Easing round/phase 2.
 Right after Halloween in 2010 the US Federal Reserve decided that the US economy was not growing fast enough.
 It was growing... but not fast enough.
 Unemployment was over 9%, a few hundred banks had failed since 2008, the price of gold had soared, homeowners were underwater.
 Things were ok, but the Fed decided to give the recovery a little boost.
 So, they bought US Treasury Bonds (T-Bonds).
 Lots of them.
 And unlike QE1, QE2 didn't have any specific goal in mind, which means that yes - it was a success...Meaning of QE3?
 What is QE3?
 What does QE3 mean?QE3 stands for Quantitative Easing round/phase 3, which is rumoured to take place after QE2, if situationally needed.
-Well, as of July 2011, nobody knows for sure what exactly QE3 means yet.
+Well, as of July 2011, nobody knows for sure what exactly QE3 means yet and obviously there is no official definition for QE3 either.
 Maybe the Federal Reserve will buy more US Treasury Bills (T-Bills).
 Or maybe they will bailout banks again like in QE1.
 Or maybe the Fed will..., oh what the hell.
 Nobody expects the US will ever pay back $14 trillion.
 So, go ahead raise the debt ceiling.
 What's another trillion or two?
 Go ahead S&P - downgrade our credit rating.
 QE3 will work, you'll see!Video updates: 9 Aug 2011 Here is one of the opinions regarding the probability of QE3:

 The QE3 issue closely relates to S&P downgrading US credit rating from AAA to AA+, to the stock market plunge and to the aftermath of all that.
 Here is a good overview of what's behind/ahead of us: